 10. CHURCH FELLOWSHIP

-We confess that Scripture requires that church fellowship be recognized and practiced where there is a mutual confession of and commitment to the pure Marks of the Church, the Word and Sacraments.
+We confess that Scripture requires that church fellowship be recognized and practiced where there is a mutual confession of and commitment to the pure Marks of the Church, the Word, and Sacraments.
 Jesus Christ is the Head of His Church, and He governs and teaches it by His Word, but deviation from the teaching of God’s Word is not to be tolerated in the church.
-We therefore reject unionism, that is, church fellowship with adherents of false doctrine, and ecumenical endeavors which compromise the pure doctrine of God’s Word.
-We also reject participation or membership in religious organizations which have features that are in conflict with the Christian faith, such as the Masonic Lodge and similar organizations.
-At the same time we also condemn separatism, i.e., the refusal to acknowledge and practice fellowship when there is agreement in doctrine.
+We, therefore, reject unionism, that is, church fellowship with adherents of false doctrine, and ecumenical endeavors that compromise the pure doctrine of God’s Word.
+We also reject participation or membership in religious organizations which have features that are in conflicts with the Christian faith, such as the Masonic Lodge and similar organizations.
+At the same time, we also condemn separatism, i.e., the refusal to acknowledge and practice fellowship when there is an agreement in doctrine.

 John 8:31-32, 1 Cor.
 1:10, Eph.
 2:19-20, Matt.
 7:15-20, Rom.
 16:17, Gal.
 1:6-9, 2 John 9-11, Matt.
 23:8, 1 Pet.
 4:11, 2 Cor.
 6:14-18.